RoboticsLabURJC/2019-tfm-ignacio-arranz/docs/_posts/2020-08-10-summer_advances-week-44-47.md

 ---
-title: "Summer advance.
+title: "Weeks 44-47.
+Summer advance.
 Training using qlearn with the camera"
 excerpt: "Advances with the formula 1 training using the camera with the qlearn algorithm."